 1. Post a photo, quote, or word up in your workspace that reminds you of your ultimate goal or vision

 Women LEAD’s goal is for women and girls to achieve leadership roles in every sector of society in Nepal.
 Although this is our endgame, it can become muddled by the continuous flow of work that must be completed daily.
-It’s essential to have a clear picture of your career goals and what you hope to achieve while working at your current position; seeing these reminders each day will help give you the motivation needed get through the workday successfully.
+Having a clear picture of your career goals and what you hope to achieve while working at your current position; seeing these reminders each day will help give you the motivation needed to get through the workday successfully.

 I have a photo of one of our Women LEAD graduates by my desk as a source of inspiration.
-Her optimistic outlook reminds me why my work is important and that there are countless others like her with boundless potential.
+Her optimistic outlook reminds me why my work is important and that countless others like her have boundless potential.

 2. Challenge yourself to learn more about the tasks you have been assigned and to go above and beyond in every task

-Although some aspects of your job may not be interesting to you, it is essential that you challenge yourself to learn more about the tools you are using.
-By teaching yourself how to use Salesforce or Photoshop proficiently, for example, even though it might be boring at first, will benefit you greatly in the future.
+Although some aspects of your job may not be interesting to you, you must challenge yourself to learn more about the tools you are using.
+Teaching yourself how to use Salesforce or Photoshop proficiently, for example, even though it might be boring at first, will benefit you greatly in the future.

 3. Keep a work journal to keep track of your accomplishments and professional growth

 It’s so easy to get caught up in the day-to-day work and lose sight of accomplishments, both big and small.
 But whether it’s a promotion or simply completing a long project, each success deserves to be celebrated!
 Write daily or weekly in a work journal detailing what made you feel passionate about your job that day, what brought you down, or any patterns you may have noticed.
 Not only will this help others on your team track their progress more easily – it’ll also give everyone something fun (and motivating!) to read during lunch breaks.
 Whenever you have an “off” day and lack enthusiasm, remember a time at work when you felt particularly motivated to get yourself moving again.